ValentinBrclz/sumup-payments/README.md

     }

-The URI parameter `checkoutId` should be the `id` obtained in step 3.2 (B) as part of the checkout response from SumUp, for example:
+The path parameter `id` should be the `id` obtained in step 3.2 (B) as part of the checkout response from SumUp, for example:

-    /v0.1/checkouts/80e5e401-a503-4333-a446-6f190c08d617?otp={auth_code}
+    /v0.1/checkouts/80e5e401-a503-4333-a446-6f190c08d617?otp={otpToken}

     {
       "payment_type":"card",